A collection of notes and half-baked ideas and other things I wanted to write down to help clarify in my own mind or explain to somebody else.

 • Font-based digit grouping

 A while back I got frustrated with struggling to read absurdly large numbers in terminal windows, and set about thinking how I might apply some logic in the terminal to subtly bunch together groups of three digits as a form of thousand separator.
-Eventually it occurred to me to try doing it in the font with ligature rules (initially as a joke, but then I looked into it) and it turns out Numderline is a thing which does that.
+Eventually it occurred to me to try doing it in the font with ligature rules (initially as a joke, but then I looked into it) and it turned out Numderline was a thing which already did that.

 • Neighbourhood sampling order during texture filtering